 The following table summarizes the different investment products available to LCG clients.

 |Cryptocurrency traded as actual||No|

 Commissions & Fees

-For example, on the Classic account type, average spreads on the EUR/USD are 1.6 pips, while traders needing a more competitive spread can establish an ECN account with a $10 K deposit and have their all-in cost drop to 0.85 pips (0.4 average spread + 0.45 pip commission) after factoring the round turn commission of $4.5 per standard lot using the LCGTrader platform.
+Spreads: LCG’s spreads on its forex pairs vary widely, depending on whether you open a Classic or ECN account.
+For example, on the Classic account type, average spreads on the EUR/USD are 1.45 pips, while traders needing a more competitive spread can establish an ECN account with a $10 K deposit and have their all-in cost drop to 0.65 pips (0.2 average spread + 0.45 pip commission) after factoring the round turn commission of $4.5 per standard lot using the LCGTrader platform.

+Account differences: Alongside far better pricing, the ECN account also provides more favorable margin rates in terms of maximum trade sizes than the Classic account, where the tiered margin levels are more restricted.
 Meanwhile, the round-turn commission on MT4 is more than double at $10.00 per 100K, and not as competitive as the rate on LCGTrader when it comes to the ECN account.

-|All-in Cost EUR/USD - Active||0.850||0.363||0.772||0.690|
+|All-in Cost EUR/USD - Active||0.65 (as of Oct 19)|

 Platforms & Tools

 Platform suite: LCG offers traders access to both MetaTrader 4 (MT4) and cTrader (branded as LCGTrader).
 Overall, the LCGTrader platform boasts several key advantages, including ease-of-use and pricing (see Commissions above), making LCGTrader our recommended platform choice.